• Skip to main content

 Another important table manner for kids to know is put away all else at the dinner table.
 As desperate as we may sometimes get our little rascals to sit at the dinner table with us, allowing them to turn the dining table into their own work/play-area during dinner won’t help when you’re trying to recreate that idyllic-looking dinner scene from a family magazine.
 Even if your kitchen has become your child’s homework space, have it cleared before dinner.
 They need to understand that all the study manuals, pens, tablets and simply have to go to create a welcoming dinner atmosphere.

-Oh, and the same goes for their smartphone, too!
-If you want your child not to use their phone at the table, try to avoid checking or using your phone during dinner.
+Oh, and the same goes for cell phones, too!
+If you want your child not to use their cell phone at the table, try to avoid checking or using your phone during dinner.
 Setting a good example is imperative.

 Using Cutlery